What is a will?

 When am I advised to get professional assistance in drawing up my will?

 Funeral Guide suggests that unless your circumstances are absolutely simple and straightforward, you should seek legal assistance with your will and reputable financial advice for most efficient and tax effective estate planning.
-For example, if you have minor children (under 18 years) and would like to nominate guardians and have them manage money on behalf of your child, this is the kind of circumstance in which we feel it would be wise to seek professional advice rather than using the template provided.
+For example, if you have minor children (under 18 years) and would like to nominate guardians, and either have them manage money on behalf of your child, or have the money kept in a trust until majority age.
+If this is not properly set up, any bequests made to minors may be paid into the Guardians Fund and kept under control of the fund until children are majors.
+If you have assets overseas, sometimes these are best dealt with in separate wills because legal terms in wills can differ in other countries.
+These would be the kind of circumstances in which we feel it would be wise to seek professional advice rather than using the template provided.
 Getting professional advice and having your will drawn up by an attorney is inexpensive and highly recommended.
-Read more on ‘make your own will’ page under the heading ‘Taking Legal Advice’.
+Read more on ‘make your own will‘ page under the heading ‘Taking Legal Advice’.

 What if I forget to change my will after divorce?